-- All There in the Manual: The author's DA account contains many doodles and sketches that really promise a lot of the story to come.
+- All There in the Manual: The author's DA account contains many doodles and sketches that promise a lot of the story to come.

-- All Trolls Are Different: the actual, scandinavian, horns and cow-like tail —type.
+- All Trolls Are Different: The actual, Scandinavian, horns and cow-like tail type.
 Not the internet one.

-- Beware the Nice Ones: Miko is a Giant Giant, a Supreme Chef, and a Friend to All Living Things.
+- Beware the Nice Ones: Miko is a Gentle Giant, a Supreme Chef, and a Friend to All Living Things.
 He is also trained in martial arts and can take on people much bigger than him.